JARMourato/EasyAbout/README.md

 ```

-Add a new run script:
+Add a new run script to each target:

 ```ruby
 "${SRCROOT}/Pods/EasyAbout/settings-script.sh"